We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon Associates Program

 I’ve always generated most of my leads online.
 Well, it was direct mail before the Internet was what it is today.
 When I say the internet, I’m referring to generating leads through Google search engines and social media primarily.

-Pinterest for business has now become my number one source on 4 out of 5 of my websites.
-Google is still number one for real estate, number two on the other websites and youtube is generally third.
+Pinterest for business has become my number one source on 4 out of 5 websites.
+Google is still number one for real estate, number two on the other websites, and youtube is generally third.

 I built a real estate marketing agency [Now owned by my brothers] with the same strategy, a ketogenic weight loss website with the same processes, a profitable lifestyle blog, and a 6-figure affiliate marketing business benefiting from search engine rankings through blogging and video.
 It’s a proven process.

 The Vulnerable Real Estate Industry

 I won’t lie.

 As a real estate business owner myself, I’m nervous about what’s happening with the real estate industry.

 Nobody wants to be scared.
 We all want good news.
 But I think we have to be watching what’s happening with the real estate industry.

 We would be fools not to be paying attention to what’s happening with Ibuyers Isellers and Zillow, Redfin and all of the “buy or sell without a real estate agent” websites.

 These real estate portals are working hard trying to displace the real estate agent.
 I think that it’s important that we’re paying attention to this now.